-These should NOT be guessed.
-You don’t want to create content for a keyword you will never rank for, or have to go back and change content.
+These should not be guessed.
+You don’t want to create content for a keyword you’ll never rank for, or have to go back and change content.
 We need to know WHAT people are searching (keyword research) and whether your site is capable of ranking for it (keyword competition).
-A little research can greatly improve your chances of getting on page 1.
-This should be done before writing content… writing about ‘how to get out of debt’ vs. ‘how to get out of debt on one income‘ is different.
+A little research can easily get you on page 1, and should be done before writing content… writing about ‘how to get out of debt’ vs. ‘how to get out of debt on one income‘ is different.

 I wrote a definitive Yoast tutorial that shows you how to configure the ideal settings, verify Google Search Console and fix crawl errors, optimize content (there’s more to it than green lights), and add accelerated mobile pages (AMP).
 Be sure to check it out when you’re done.